Kraken vs. Canucks Prediction & Picks - November 24

 Kraken vs. Canucks Prediction & Picks: Line, Spread, Over/Under - November 24

-The Vancouver Canucks (13-6-1) square off against the Seattle Kraken (8-8-5) at Climate Pledge Arena on Friday, November 24 at 10:00 PM ET on ESPN+ and ROOT Sports NW.
-The Canucks lost to the Colorado Avalanche 5-2 in their most recent game, while the Kraken are coming off a 7-1 win over the San Jose Sharks.
+The Vancouver Canucks (13-6-1) and Seattle Kraken (8-8-5) meet at Climate Pledge Arena on Friday, November 24 at 10:00 PM ET on ESPN+ and ROOT Sports NW.
+The Canucks fell to the Colorado Avalanche 5-2 in their most recent game, while the Kraken are coming off a 7-1 victory against the San Jose Sharks.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-Over the past 10 games, the Kraken are 4-3-3 while putting up 32 total goals (eight power-play goals on 32 power-play opportunities during that time, for a conversion rate of 25.0%).
-They have conceded 34 goals.
+Over the last 10 games, the Kraken have put up a 4-3-3 record after scoring 32 total goals (eight power-play goals on 32 power-play opportunities during that span, for a conversion rate of 25.0%).
+Their opponents have scored a combined 34 goals in those games.

-Here is our pick for who will claim the win in Friday's matchup.
+Ahead of watching this matchup, here is our prediction for which club will secure the win in Friday's hockey action.

 Kraken vs. Canucks Predictions for Friday

-Our computer model for this game predicts a final tally of Canucks 4, Kraken 3.
+Our computer model for this contest predicts a final tally of Canucks 4, Kraken 3.

 - Moneyline Pick: Canucks (-115)